 Detach offshoots in early spring when soils are warm.
 The offshoot needs to be a year old and healthy and have a few roots of its own; palm trees cannot reproduce by cuttings.
 Each palm tree may provide several offshoots per year of life.
 Offshoots will fruit and flower three years earlier than seedling palms.

 Use a shovel to excavate around the plant a little and expose the connection to the parent plant.
 Be careful of the new roots.
 An offshoot or pup is the only way to get a genetic clone of the parent plant.
 Cut off the lower exterior leaves on the pup and tie the remaining leaves at the top so you can get at the base easily; but do not remove all the leaves.

 Step 4: Separate the Offshoot

 Saw away the portion of rhizome that connects the pup to the parent palm tree.
-Cut carefully so you do not cut away any parent or damage the offshoot.
+Cut carefully so you do not cut away any part of the parent or damage the offshoot.
 Removing the offshoots improves the growth and development of the parent palm tree.
-Cut off the remaining lose foliage, and leave a tight cone of unopened leaves at the top of the offshoot.
+Cut off the remaining loose foliage, and leave a tight cone of unopened leaves at the top of the offshoot.

 Step 5: Fill the New Flowerpot

 Fill a pot with a homemade potting mix, such as equal parts of sand and peat moss, or use a commercially-prepared potting soil suited to palm trees.
 Moisten it thoroughly and plant the offshoot at the level it was harvested relative to the soil.

 Step 6: Put It in a Bright Location

 Place the palm in a brightly lit or sunny location where temperatures are at least 60 to 65 degrees at night and up to 85 degrees Fahrenheit during the day.
 In summer, you can take your potted palm tree outside, but move it back inside when temperatures drop below 60 degrees.